A Q&A on C-Section Recovery and Diastasis Recti with Allison Romero, doctor of physical therapy and pelvic floor specialist

 How can I get rid of my C-section shelf?

 C-section shelves can appear more exaggerated when suffering from diastasis recti.
-Over 60% of childbearing women experience some degree of abdominal separation postpartum, which can contribute to a host of symptoms, including back pain, incontinence, pelvic floor dysfunction, and a persistent pooch that doesn't respond to diet or exercise.
-This is why it's important to *self-check after delivery after delivery and during your C-section recovery.
+Over 60% of people who have pregnancies that go to full term will experience some degree of abdominal separation postpartum, which can contribute to a host of symptoms, including back pain, incontinence, pelvic floor dysfunction, and a persistent abdominal pooch that doesn't respond to diet or exercise.
+This is why it's important to self-check for DR after delivery (around week 4-6 postpartum) and throughout your C-section recovery.

-If you do find you suffer from diastasis recti following your C-section, we suggest joining EMbody Reclaim to resolve diastasis recti and restore core strength and function.
-That therapeutic exercise program paired with scar tissue massage should help to reduce the appearance of puckering, "muffin tops," or C-section shelves caused by scar tissue adhesions.
+If you do find that you present with a diastasis recti following a C-section, we recommend joining the Every Mother Program to resolve diastasis recti and restore core strength and function.
+That therapeutic exercise program paired with scar tissue massage will help to reduce the appearance of scar puckering, or C-section shelves caused by scar tissue adhesions.

 How do I reduce postpartum swelling following my C-section?

-Postpartum swelling is quite common following a C-section due to the IV being administered during surgery.
-This can result in far more dramatic swelling than pregnancy alone but is thankfully temporary.
+Postpartum swelling is quite common following a C-section due to the IV administered during surgery.
+This can result in far more dramatic swelling than pregnancy alone, but thankfully it is temporary.
 Gentle movement like walking, in addition to drinking water, eating fresh fruits and vegetables, and massage are a few simple strategies to help reduce swelling.
+Gentle lymphatic mobilization techniques can be started right away post-op and can make a huge difference in the absorption of postpartum/post surgical swelling.
+These techniques are included in the Every Mother Early Surgical Recovery and Reclaim paths.

 Check out this article and in-depth guide on tips to reduce swelling following a C-section.